To the Members

 Loans Guarantees or Investments

 CORPORATE SOCIAL RESPONSIBILITIES ('CSR'.)

-The brief outline of the Corporate Social Responsibility (''CSR'') Policy of yourCompany and the initiatives undertaken by your Company on CSR activities during the year under review are set out inAnnexure II of this report in the format prescribed under the Companies (Corporate SocialResponsibility Policy) Rules 2014.
+The brief outline of the CSR policy of the Company and the initiativesundertaken by the Company on CSR activities during the year under review are set out inAnnexure II of this Report in the format prescribed under the Companies (Corporate SocialResponsibility Policy) Rules 2014.
 The CSR policy is also available on the website ofyour Company at https://www.ihcltata.com/investors/.
 For other details regarding the CSRCommittee please refer to the Corporate Governance Report which is a part of the AnnualReport.

 INTERNAL FINANCIAL CONTROL SYSTEM AND ADEQUACY

 EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return in FormNo.
 MGT-9 as per Sections 92(3) and 134(3) of the Act read with the Rules framedthereunder are given as Annexure III which forms part of this Report.
 The Annual Returnfor Financial Year 2017-18 is also available on the Company's website at www.ihcltata.com

 The details pertaining to the composition of the Audit Committeenumber of meetings etc. are included in the Corporate Governance Report which forms partof the Annual Report.

 RELATED PARTY TRANSACTIONS